justuseastatine/astatine/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 ### describe the feature you'd like to see
-clear and concise description of the feature you want to see in cobalt.
+clear and concise description of the feature you want to see in astatine.

 ### additional context
 if applicable, add any other context or screenshots related to the feature request here.